On the structure of noncollapsed Ricci flow limit spaces: Spines of Ricci shrinker spaces

 where the infimum is taken over all upper gradients $h_i$ of the function $u_i$ with $\|u_i-u\|_{L^2} \to 0$.
-Then, it can be proved as \cite[Corollary 2.12]{chen2017space} that $C^{\infty}_c(\RR'_{-1})$ is dense in $W^{1, 2}$, which holds due to the singular set having codimension greater than $2$.
+The same argument as in \cite[Corollary 2.12]{chen2017space} shows that $C^{\infty}_c(\RR'_{-1})$ is dense in $W^{1, 2}$, because the singular set has codimension greater than $2$.
 We then consider the standard nonnegative symmetric bilinear form:

 for $u, v \in W^{1,2}$.
-It can be proved (see \cite[Corollary 2.15]{chen2017space}) that $\mathcal D$ is an irreducible, strongly local and regular Dirichlet form.
-Moreover, if we denote by $\Delta_f$ the unique generator concerning $\mathcal D$, then the following Bakry-\'Emery condition holds:
+It can be proved (see \cite[Corollary 2.15]{chen2017space}) that $\mathcal D$ is an irreducible, strongly local, and regular Dirichlet form.
+Moreover, if we denote by $\Delta_f$ the unique generator associated with $\mathcal D$, then the following Bakry-\'Emery condition holds:

 for any $u \in D(\Delta_f)$ with $\Delta_f u \in W^{1,2}$ and $v \in L^{\infty} \cap D(\Delta_f)$ with $v \ge 0$ and $\Delta_f v \in L^\infty$.
 Here, $D(\Delta_f)$ denotes the domain of $\Delta_f$.